What is the effectiveness and safety of PCSK9 inhibitors for cardiovascular disease (CVD) prevention?

 Both alirocumab and evolocumab decreased the risk of CVD when added to other LDL-C-lowering medicines (e.g. statins or ezetimibe).
 Alirocumab additionally showed a decrease in death from any cause; with insufficient evidence for evolocumab.
 Limited data, often of lower quality, was available comparing these PCSK9 inhibitors against other LDL-C-lowering drugs.
 Differences in risk between people treated with and without PCSK9 inhibitors suggest the absolute treatment benefit will likely be modest (e.g. less than 1% change in risk).

 Quality of evidence

-We identified studies by systematically searching the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, Embase, and Web of Science.
-We also searched Clinicaltrials.gov and the International Clinical Trials Registry Platform and screened the reference lists of included studies.
-We identified the studies included in this review through electronic literature searches conducted up to May 2016, and added three large trials published in March 2017.
+We identified studies by systematically searching CENTRAL, MEDLINE, Embase, and Web of Science in December 2019.
+We also searched ClinicalTrials.gov and the International Clinical Trials Registry Platform in August 2020 and screened the reference lists of included studies.
+This is an update of the review first published in 2017.

-All parallel-group and factorial randomised controlled trials (RCTs) with a follow-up time of at least 24 weeks were eligible.
+All parallel-group and factorial randomised controlled trials (RCTs) with a follow-up of at least 24 weeks were eligible.

 Two review authors independently reviewed and extracted data.
 Where data were available, we calculated pooled effect estimates.
 We used GRADE to assess certainty of evidence and in 'Summary of findings' tables.

 We included 24 studies with data on 60,997 participants.
 Eighteen trials randomised participants to alirocumab and six to evolocumab.
 All participants received background lipid-lowering treatment or lifestyle counselling.
 Six alirocumab studies used an active treatment comparison group (the remaining used placebo), compared to three evolocumab active comparison trials.